malcolmbarrett/kanji-mnemonic/README.md

 # Clone or download this directory, then:
 cd kanji-mnemonic

-# Copy the example env file and fill in your keys
-cp .env.example .env
-# Then edit .env with your keys:
+# Create a .env file with your API keys:
 #   ANTHROPIC_API_KEY=sk-ant-...
 #   WK_API_KEY=your-wanikani-api-key